How to get more bookings for your service business with WhatsApp

 The first thing you should do is make yourself available on the communication channel your customers use most: WhatsApp.

 Why?
 Because “be where your customers are” is one of the oldest but still most relevant marketing rules in the book.
 And with 2 billion + active users worldwide, it’s safe to say most of your customers are on WhatsApp.

-In this article, we’ll discuss how you can use the world’s biggest messaging app to rake in more bookings for your service business.
+In this article, we’ll discuss how you can set up WhatsApp Business appointment booking for your business.

 Awesome.
 Where do I start?